Truxillo Gardens #1

 Bart Truxillo, a key figure in the historic preservation movement in Houston and a co-founder of what is today Preservation Houston, died suddenly in 2017.
 Among his properties was one in our First Ward neighborhood, a 14,000 square foot lot with four small, historic houses on it, prominently located on Houston Avenue.
 When that property went up for sale, we feared the charming folk houses would be demolished for redevelopment, as too often happens.

-As of June 2019, work is under way on two more of the houses, and work on the fourth will begin toward the end of this year.
+As of February 2020, renovations are complete on two of the four houses, and are under way in earnest on a third one.
 All the houses will share the same paint scheme, roofing and fencing for a cohesive appearance.
 The project is named Truxillo Gardens to honor Bart’s memory.

 PHOTOS BY Miro Dvorscak